 Car: 4 minutes by car from the Nikko IC of the Nikko Utsunomiya Road

 - Phone Number 0288-53-1838

-Nikko has a wide variety of accommodations because of its long history as a health resort.
-Depending on your type of travel and whether alone or in a group, here there is a wide variety of accommodations from which to choose!
+There are a wide variety of hotels in Nikko thanks to the area's long history as a health resort.
+Depending on your type of travel and whether alone or in a group, you can find one that suits you perfectly!

 *Prices and options mentioned are subject to change.

 Recommended places for you

 Udon & Soba

 KEIKYU EX INN AKIHABARA